Lauscha: Topography

 The town and valley of Lauscha get their name from the stream, which was first mentioned as 'lutzscha' in 1366.
-Clean water is one of the requirements for making glass, the others being the availability of sand (from a nearby quarry in Steinheid), natron, potash and a sufficient supply of timber.
+Clean water is one of the requirements for making glass, the others being the availability of sand (from a nearby quarry in Steinheid), natron, potash, and a sufficient supply of timber.

-In former times there were five mills which all have been long closed.
+There were five mills in former times, all of which have long been closed.
 However, some of them continue to live on in the placenames Obermühle, Wiesleinsmmühle and Göritzmühle.

-Since the completion of the rail connection and the road from Steinach to Neuhaus at the turn of the 20th century, the Lauscha river is largely confined to an underground channel.
-Before that the connection roads were restricted to the slopes because of the swampy ground of the valley.
+Since the completion of the rail connection and the road from Steinach to Neuhaus at the turn of the 20th century, the Lauscha river has been largely confined to an underground channel.
+Before that, the connection roads were restricted to the slopes because of the swampy ground of the valley.
 This can still be read in names of roads like 'Alter Weg' and 'Alte Chausee'.

 Typically for the Thüringer Schiefergebirge, broad and almost level mountain tops surround a deeply carved-in valley.

 In Literature

-Lauscha is the setting for the novel The Glassblower by Petra Durst-Benning (originally published in German in 2003).
+Lauscha is the setting for the novel The Glassblower by Petra Durst-Benning (initially published in German in 2003).
 The novel fictionalizes the invention of glass Christmas ornaments in Lauscha by imagining them as the production of a family of three sisters left to fend for themselves after the death of their father.